 Bayesian statistics is a statistical approach that deals with Bayesian probabilities, probabilities representing your degree of belief that something is fact.
-This approach is not new, but was not the typical method used in the 20th century, though there was some revival of Bayesian statistics in the latter part.
-One reason for the revival is the world's ever-growing number-crunching capacity, since Bayesian methods can require a lot of computation.
+This approach to statistics is not new, but through much of the 20th century was not the typical method in use.
+One reason for the revival is the world's ever-growing number-crunching capacity, as Bayesian methods can require a lot of computation.
 With its renaissance, the term frequentist statistics has been used to refer to the more common 20th-century approach.

 An example of the frequentist approach to find out how many of a city's voters plan to vote for candidate A by choosing a random sample of voters and finding out their plans, then adopting the result as an estimate of the entire city's voter population's plans, along with an indication of your confidence based upon your sample size.
 This confidence indication typically indicates how likely the actual number is to be within some interval encompassing your calculated estimate, e.g., "99% chance that it is within a percent of the actual number."

 The Bayesian approach applies the probability rule, Bayes' theorem (aka Bayes' law or Bayes' rule) to a Bayesian probability.
 Bayes' theorem is a general mathematical probability theorem not confined to Bayesian statistics, valid in any statistics method, but in the case of Bayesian statistics, it is exactly what is needed to update a Bayesian probability with information provided by sample data.